II.c.4.b) Characteristics and nature of light

 In Einstein’s Relativity Theory, the speed of light is constant in vacuum, as a mathematical axiom or theoretical postulate.

-The gravity field is considered the support medium of light, and it is a non-dispersive medium.
+The gravity field is considered the supporting medium of light, and it is a non-dispersive medium.
 Consequently, if the tension of the longitudinal curvature of filaments, which generates the gravitational potential energy, alters, then the speed of light will change.

 In Einstein’s theory, the speed of light in vacuum is the maximum speed, as an axiom or theoretical postulate.